Nika-2-47/Nika-2-47/README.md

 Hi There.
- I am Kazuhiro.N from Japan.
+ I am Kazuhiro Nishian from Japan.

 I am a software developer, mainly developing backend applications in C#.
 I am also interested in front-end development.